 Saint Andrew’s Cross (×)

 The Cross of Saint Andrew is X-shaped and symbolizes humility, suffering, and martyrdom in the Christian faith.
 The punishment Saint Andrew received was death by crucifixion.
 Still, according to tradition, he considered it unworthy to be crucified like the Lord his God, so he begged for a cross of a different shape.
 Thus he ended up being crucified on an X-shaped cross.
 St Andrew was crucified in the city of Patras, near Corinth, on an X-shaped cross (Crux decussata) called the ‘Cross of St Andrew.’

 He witnessed His miracles and was imbued with His teachings.
-Saint Andrew suffered, along with the other apostles, witnessing the torments and humiliations to which the Jews subjected the Saviour.
+Saint Andrew and the other apostles were seen along with the other apostles, witnessing the torments and humiliations to which the Jews subjected the Saviour.
 He believed, along with the other apostles, that Jesus Christ had risen from the dead.
 He saw the risen Lord on the first day and eight days later.
 And when He appeared in Galilee and commanded them to preach the Gospel among all the nations of the earth.

 Read also: What is New Testament?